code-differently/code-differently-25-q1/lesson_00/ananatawamcintyre/README.md

 In person: Catch me sitting on a rock by the river, feet in the water, watching the ducks in their habitat.
 I'm almost always at Drop Squad Kitchen, making food from scratch or with my family netflix and chilling it at home.

-In the digital world: If you know me personally, you'll almost always find me on Instagram @ananatawa .
+In the digital world: If you know me personally, you'll almost always find me on Instagram .
 If you're lucky and come across one of my many accounts, you may be able to find me on Reddit, tumblr, and Youtube.
-To reach me professionally and urgently, shoot me an email at ananatawa@gmail.com and I'll get back to you within 24 hours.
+To reach me professionally and urgently, shoot me an email and I'll get back to you within 24 hours.

 ## How To Build A Good Relationship With Me: